WalletScrutiny/WalletScrutinyCom/_android/com.xrex.mobile.md

 ## Verdict

 Cryptocurrency exchanges that have banking partners that let users buy cryptocurrencies on their platform and have third-party escrow providers are notably **custodial**.
-This means their app is **not-verifiable**.
+This means their app is **not verifiable**.